mlogan914/mlogan914.github.io/_posts/2025-07-18-what-is-data-platform-engineering.md

 <p align="center">Image created by the author</p>

-Technology loves its buzzwords, and sometimes the lines between them blur. **“Data engineering,” “platform engineering,” and now “data platform engineering”** are three terms you’ll see everywhere — often used interchangeably.
-But they’re not the same thing.
+Technology loves its buzzwords, and sometimes the lines between them blur. **“Data engineering,” “platform engineering,” and now “data platform engineering”** are three terms you’ll see everywhere — often used interchangeably, but they’re not the same thing.

 Here’s a simple breakdown.